 The next section of the paper provides a brief overview of the institutional background underlying the conscription process in Portugal in the late 1980s.
-Section 2 discusses the QP data set and our method for identifying conscripts, based on unpaid leave-of-absence status.
-We then provide a comparison of the conscript and non-conscript groups, as well as other individuals in the birth cohort under analysis.
-Section 4 presents the details of our statistical approach, which takes advantage of the availability of preconscription earnings data to control for potential ability differences between conscripts and non-conscripts.
-Section 5 presents our main findings, first using graphical techniques, then using more formal regression models, including models that explore a range of possible values for the relative effect of unobserved ability in pre-conscription versus post-conscription earnings.
+Section II discusses the QP dataset and our method for identifying conscripts, based on unpaid leave-of-absence status.
+We then provide a comparison of the conscript and nonconscript groups, as well as other individuals in the birth cohort under analysis.
+Section IV presents the details of our statistical approach, which takes advantage of the availability of pre-conscription earnings data to control for potential ability differences between conscripts and nonconscripts.
+Section V presents our main findings, first using graphical techniques, then using more formal regression models, including models that explore a range of possible values for the relative effect of unobserved ability in pre-conscription versus post-conscription earnings.
 We also explore possible mechanisms driving the enlistment effect.
-Section 6 presents our inter-cohort comparisons for men born between 1959 and 1969, while section 7 concludes.
+Section VI presents our inter-cohort comparisons for men born between 1959 and 1969, while Section VII concludes.

-1 Military Service in Portugal
+I. Military Service in Portugal

 During the 1960s and early 1970s Portugal fought colonial wars in Angola, Mozambique, and Guinea-Bissau staffed by a far-reaching conscription system.
 Following the overthrow of the Estado Novo regime in 1974 and the withdrawal from Africa, the Portuguese military transitioned to a smaller peacetime force.
-Throughout the 1980s and early 1990s men were at risk of conscription in the year they turned 21, and draftees were required to serve for a maximum of 2 years.
+Throughout the 1980s and early 1990s men were at risk of conscription in the year they turned 21, and draftees were required to serve for a maximum of two years.
 Individuals were called for medical and psychological evaluations in the year they turned 20.
 Those judged physically or mentally unfit and those convicted of serious felonies were exempted from service.
-A tiny fraction of men (some 100 to 300 per year) also met the substantial hurdles to qualify for alternative service as conscientious objectors (Domingues, 1998).
+A tiny fraction of men (some 100 to 300 per year) also met the substantial hurdles to qualify for alternative service as conscientious objectors (Domingues 1998).
 Short-term deferments could be granted to students and individuals who were the sole providers for their family, but options for self-selecting out of service altogether were quite limited.

-Over the 1990s a series of laws reduced the age of conscription to 20 (effective in 1993 for men born in 1973 or later) and reduced the duration of service to a maximum of 8 months for the 1970 and 1971 birth cohorts, and to 4 months for those born in 1972 or later.
-Finally, in 2005, peacetime conscription ended and the Portuguese military
+Over the 1990s, a series of laws reduced the age of conscription to 20 (effective in 1993 for men born in 1973 or later) and reduced the duration of service to a maximum of 8 months for the 1970 and 1971 birth cohorts, and to 4 months for those born in 1972 or later.
+Finally, in 2005, peacetime conscription ended and the Portuguese military became an all-volunteer force open to both men and women.